 A map and a description of the proposed site.
 Physical features of the property, streets and access information, availability of utilities, and zoning data.

-An identification of the number of households in the market area that are income eligible for the type of housing proposed (i.e rental, home buyer).
+An identification of the number of households in the market area that are income eligible for the type of housing proposed (i.e. rental, home buyer).

 A calculation of the capture rate by dividing the total number of units in the Project by the total number of age, size and income-qualified renter households in the primary market area (for rental only);